Janus v. AFSCME, Council 31

 Now that the Supreme Court has issued its ruling in Janus, many public-sector unions must now determine what their response will be to the Court’s decision.
 For years, public schoolteachers across Pennsylvania have been forced to financially support a union as a condition of their employment, even if they were not a union member.

-The Fairness Center is providing free representation to four such Pennsylvania public schoolteachers who are not union members, but who are compelled to pay for union representation they neither want nor asked for.
-The compelled union fees the unions demand from them as a condition of their employment violate their First Amendment rights.
-The Fairness Center has filed a lawsuit, Hartnett v.
-PSEA, on their behalf in order to protect their constitutional rights.
-The Hartnett lawsuit seeks to provide these teachers with a choice; where they will not be forced to pay for union activity and representation they do not agree with or support and be able to keep their jobs.
+The Fairness Center represented four such Pennsylvania public schoolteachers who are not union members, but who were compelled to pay for union representation they neither wanted nor asked for.
+The compelled union fees the unions demanded from them as a condition of their employment violated their First Amendment rights.
+The Fairness Center filed a lawsuit, Hartnett v.
+PSEA, on their behalf in order to protect their constitutional rights and to provide these teachers with a choice; where they will not be forced to pay for union activity and representation they do not agree with or support and be able to keep their jobs.